 Fentanyl's extremely steep potency rate greatly enhances a risk of overdose.
 This is even more dangerous in case of individuals who inhale or snort substances bought from the streets and illegal markets.

-Signs of fentanyl usage and abuse include confusion, sedation, nausea, euphoria, tendency to seek more drugs, constipation, respiratory ailments, tolerance towards the drug, a fake sense of security and wellbeing, dizziness, drowsiness and a withdrawal syndrome when the drug is discontinued.
+Signs of fentanyl usage and abuse include confusion, sedation, nausea, euphoria, tendency to seek more drugs, constipation, respiratory ailments, tolerance toward the drug, a fake sense of security and well-being, dizziness, drowsiness, and a withdrawal syndrome when the drug is discontinued.

 Fentanyl abuse is sometimes hard to pinpoint, given the generic symptoms.
-Addictive behavior and drug-seeking tendencies may indicate the same though.
+However, addictive behavior and drug-seeking tendencies may indicate abuse of the drug.

 Fentanyl Overdose: The Symptoms

-The common overdose symptoms of fentanyl include dizziness, confusion, bluish-colored lips, nausea, choking, reduction of pupils, low blood pressure, drowsiness, seizures, fainting spells, slow heart rate, a limp and unresponsive body, hyperventilation, and difficulty in speech, movement, and thinking.
+The common overdose symptoms of fentanyl include dizziness, confusion, bluish-colored lips, nausea, choking, reduction of pupil size, low blood pressure, drowsiness, seizures, fainting spells, slow heart rate, a limp and unresponsive body, hyperventilation, and difficulty in speech, movement, and thinking.
 In extreme cases, it can lead to coma and death.